-One of our main goals at scosa is to work with you to maximise your experience in skills development, education and independence.
+One of our main goals at scosa is to work with you to develop your skills and increase your independence.

 We appreciate that everyone is different – we all have different abilities and motivations and our focus is to work with you at a personal level to open up new opportunities and life pathways.

-scosa offers a wide range of programs and activities to develop your life skills including:
+scosa offers a wide range of educational programs and activities to develop your life skills including: